-The District's land plan currently includes approximately 161 acres developed as 458 single-family residential lots, approximately 13 acres served with trunk utilities and intended for commercial use and approximately 125 developable acres that have not been provided with water distribution, wastewater collection and storm drainage facilities.
+The District's land plan currently includes approximately 59 acres developed as 361 single-family residential lots, approximately 22 developable acres that have not been provided with utilities or roads, and approximately 37 acres that are undevelopable consisting of rights-of-way, detention ponds, easements, permanent floodplain, and parks, recreational and open space.
 The table below represents a detailed breakdown of the current acreage and development in the District.